stereolabs/debug_tool/README.md

 > For better performances, used compressed topics for images and pointclouds when possible.
 The ZED ROS wrapper provides such topics.
 > Reduce frame rate for the images and pointclouds (e.g from 30 fps to 10 fps) to reduce rosbag loads.Reduce publishing rates of other topics when a fast publishing rate (>10 Hz) is not necessary.

+### 🚀 Recommended Recording Workflow

+To further optimize the recording performances, we recommend to record simultaneously an SVO and a Rosbag with the following tips :

+- Svo recorded in H265 Lossy directly from the ZED Wrapper.
+- Rosbag only records topics that not related to the ZED SDK (removing heavy topics like pointclouds and image that downgrade performances)

 ## ▶️ Replaying Data

 ### Replay the SVO with the ZED ROS Wrapper (__svo_control_node__)

 #### What to use it for ?

-- Replaying specific recorded sequences with different SDK parameters to optimize modules (depth, positional tracking, object detection).
+- Replaying specific recorded sequences in ROS with different SDK parameters to optimize modules (depth, positional tracking, object detection).
 - Test new AI models on the recorded sequence to check for improvements
 - Inspect carefully a scene to detect potential issues.
-- Topics can be reused as input of other nodes to check their behavior.
+- Output topics can be reused as input of other nodes to check their behavior.

 #### How to use it